fsbraun/djangocms4-utilities/README.md

 ### Effect

-`checktree` takes all placeholders of draft pages and identifies potential issues.
+`checktree` takes all placeholders and identifies potential issues.
 The results are printed to the console. **This command does not change the database.**

 ## Management command fixtree